ytingp/ytingp/README.md

 #### ✨ Skills Highlight
 - Data processing using python
-- Data visulization using PowerBI and Tableau
+- Data visualization using PowerBI and Tableau
 - SQL queries, store procedures, and functions
 - Database design and implementation